creisch/creisch.github.io/_posts/2022-09-19-ECMTBHeidelberg.md

 ---
 layout: post
 excerpt: "Modeling liver infections with reaction-diffusion equations"
-title: "Oral presentation in the mini-symposium 'Multi-Scale pheonmena in biology: modelling and analysis' at the European Conference of Mathematical and Theoretical Biology (ECMTB), Heidelberg"
+title: "Talk in the mini-symposium 'Multi-Scale pheonmena in biology: modelling and analysis' at the European Conference of Mathematical and Theoretical Biology (ECMTB), Heidelberg"
 tags: [presentation]
 category: presentation
 ---